libktx/ktx/script/README.md

 Performance improves with subsequent script evaluations, but it is still not on par with precompiled Kotlin.
 * **Script package can only be chosen once.** As of Kotlin 1.5.31, if multiple scripts define `package`, or if the package was already set with `KotlinScriptEngine.setPackage`, it cannot be overridden.
+Once the package is set, all scripts will be executed from the same package, even if they attempt to override it.
 * **Lambdas cannot be set as script variables directly.**
 Instead, define lambdas or functions in the global scope and import them, or pass objects with lambda variables.
-* **Lambdas cannot be returned by the scripts.** Pass objects instead.
+* **Lambdas cannot be returned by the scripts directly.** Pass objects instead.
-Returned objects can have lambda variables.
+Note that returned objects can have lambda variables.
+* **Defined variables stay in the script scope.** While you can declare a top-level `val` or `var` that will be available for all future scripts, their values cannot be retrieved with `KotlinScriptEngine.get`.
+Instead, they have to be returned as script results, or otherwise passed outside the script context.
 * **IDE support for scripts might not be complete.** If you specify variables, imports, or package using the engine instance, IDE might not be able to pick them up without additional setup.
 * **Scripts might be unable to infer the generic types.** Avoid passing generic objects as variables to the scripts.
+* **Targets Java 8.** Using newer language features might result in exceptions.

 #### Advantages over using `ScriptEngine` directly

 * Explicit Kotlin types with nullability info.
 * `FileHandle` support.
-* Imports and package setters.
+* Import and package setters.

 Note that this module uses JSR-223 `ScriptEngine` internally.
 For more customization options, use the experimental scripting engine from the `org.jetbrains.kotlin:kotlin-scripting-jvm-host` package.